-ON : Touch to turn the climate control system on and off.
+ON: Touch to turn the climate control system on and off.

-The climate control system will turn on when any climate control button is pressed on the center stack or touched on the touch screen.
-To turn the system off, touch ON again or lower the fan speed until off.
+The climate control system will turn on when any climate control button is pressed on the center stack or touched on the climate control display.
+To turn the system off, touch ON again.